Lesson 4: Pagination

 We can paginate entities with native queries as well, but Spring won’t add any pagination-related clauses because there’s no reliable way to manipulate native SQL queries.

-Therefore, we have to explicitly pass in the SQL limit and offset values as parameters in our query methods.
+Therefore, we have to explicitly pass in the SQL offset and fetch first ? rows only values as parameters in our query methods.
 We've explored native queries and parameters in other lessons, so we won’t be covering it again here.

 2.5.
 When To Use Page And Slice